Manu2505/Supermarket/README.txt

 MongoDB as the database provides the possibility to store datapoints as files.

 The requirments from the customer are the following:
-1. The technical setup includes a printer for the receipts and labels and a scanner to scann the labels.
+1. The technical setup includes a printer for the receipts and labels and a scanner to scan the labels.
 2. The project should be finished until the 04.11.2024
 3. There are no costs and ressources allocated